yiphei/yif-AI/learned_dropout/README.md

 ### Dropout L1 norm penalty

-Intuitively, one should desire for more dropout (e.g. more 1s in $M$).
+Intuitively, more dropout (i.e. more 1s in $M$) is desirable.
 This intuition stems from the Occam's razor or Minimum Description Length principle.
-This is analogous to desiring fewer experts per token in MoE.
-Yet, the model itself does not favor more dropout.
-In fact, the opposite would happen because the loss function will incentivize the model to use more compute, hence less dropout.
-To counter this, the Dropout L1 norm penalty is used.
-The L1 norm ${L_1}$ used here is
+This is also analogous to desiring fewer experts per token in MoE.
+Yet, the model does not intrinsically favor more dropout.
+In fact, the opposite would happen because the next token prediction loss function incentivizes the model to use more compute, hence less dropout.
+To counter this, the Dropout L1 norm penalty is added to the final loss.
+The L1 norm ${L_1}$ is calculated in the following way

 $$ penalty\\\_L_{1}= \left|\frac{M^2}{2}\right|_1$$

-It is not the typical L1 norm function.
-The squaring and division serves to create an non-linear penalty.
-As $M$ values approach 0, then penalty should decrease much more.
+The squaring and division of $M$ serves to create an non-linear penalty.
+As $M$ values approach 0, the penalty should decay.

-This penalty term is added to the model loss.